seL4/docs/projects/sel4/kernel-contribution.md

 ## Architecture features

-In some cases a kernel port requires more than just a BSP port.
+In some cases a kernel port requires more than just a platform/BSP port.
 If the port is on a supported architecture, but you wish to make use of architecture features that the kernel does not yet support, then these will be *architecture feature contributions*.
 This will typically require moderate modifications to kernel